Pannvvii/desktop-helper/README.md

 Users task data privacy is an issue that must be considered. <br>
 All media, designs and code must not breach and avoid infringement.<br>

-# First Release Plans
+# Version 1.0
-The first release will include a storage system for the task list and a placeholder desktop image that is capable of very basic changes based on the contents of the task list. <br>
+This is the first official release version for the desktop helper. <br>

 # Tool Setup
 Github version control<br>